Code-Institute-Submissions/F1MemoryGame/README.md

 - **Contact Form**: Allows users to contact me directly to report any bugs with the game.
 - **Success/Failed Messages**: Tells users if they successfully contacted me or not.
 - **Music**: 8-bit Formula 1 theme plays when you begin the game.
-- **Game Timer**: When the game starts a timer beginds counting down from 100, when it hits zero the game is over.
+- **Game Timer**: When the game starts a timer begins counting down from 100 when it hits zero the game is over.
-- **Move Counter**: Counts how many moves a user makes while playing a round.
+- **Move Counter**: Counts how many moves a user makes while playing.
-- **Scoring System**: Users get points for each match they find, the quicker they find a match the more points they will recieve.
+- **Scoring System**: Users get points for each match they find, the quicker they find a match the more points they will receive.
 - **High Score Saving**: The game will save the users highest score between sessions in local storage.
 - **Game Over Screen**: When the timer hits zero the game over screen will appear allowing the users to try again.
 - **Victory Screen**: When the user has found all 10 matches before the time runs out the Victory screen will appear showing their score and allowing them to play again.
 - **Screen Size Message**: If the user is using a device with a small screen a message will appear letting them know the game will be better in landscape orientation.
 - **Defense Function**: The game will not allow cards to be flipped if there is a card animation taking place.
 - **Defense Function**: The game will not allow a card to be flipped if it is part of a matched pair.
-- **Defense Function**: The game will allow the same card to be flipped back to hidden untill a second card has been selected to check for a match.
+- **Defense Function**: The game will allow the same card to be flipped back to hidden until a second card has been selected to check for a match.

 ## Features Left to Implement

-- Gobal leaderboard based on game scores.
+- Global leaderboard based on game scores.
-- Gobal leaderboard based on how fast users beat the game.
+- Global leaderboard based on how fast users beat the game.
-- Different gamemode such as classic F1 cars and F1 tracks.
+- Different game modes such as classic F1 cars and F1 tracks.

 <span id="technologies"></span>